-Chickenpox and shingles presentations at EDs decreased in the past week and were above baseline levels (Figure 13).
+Chickenpox and shingles presentations at EDs decreased over the past two weeks.
+Chickenpox presentations remained above baseline levels while shingles presentations were below baseline levels (Figure 13).

 Figure 13.
 Number of varicella-zoster presentations to Emergency Departments in WA in the last eight weeks